University Symbols and Regalia

 Honor Cords and Stoles

-Old Gold honor cords are worn by undergraduate students graduating with summa cum laude, magna cum laude, or cum laude honors with a minimum GPA of 3.5.
+Honor cords are worn by undergraduate students graduating with summa cum laude (gold), magna cum laude (silver), or cum laude (white) honors.
+Please see this link for more information about how honors are earned: Undergraduate Honors

 Purple and gold honor cords are worn by members of Delta Mu Delta, the National Honor Society in Business Administration.
 Inductees are students in good standing selected from the top 20 percent of the junior and senior class, approved by the Business faculty.
 The minimum GPA requirement is 3.2 for undergraduate students and 3.25 for graduate students.